shuup/shuup-guide/source/orders.rst

 ~~~~~~~~~~~~~~~~~

 Orders can be made in one of two ways--by a customer through the shop
-front or by a merchant through the Shoop Admin.
+front or by a merchant through the Shuup Admin.

-To create an order through the Shoop Admin:
+To create an order through the Shuup Admin:

-1. Navigate to the Orders admin page by clicking `Orders` from the Shoop
+1. Navigate to the Orders admin page by clicking `Orders` from the Shuup
    Admin menu.

    .. image:: orders/orders-menu.png